scala/scala-async/README.md

 Finally, we add the results and complete `combined`, which in turn will release line 5 (unless it had already timed out).

-It is important to note that while this code is non-blocking, it is not parallel.
+It is important to note that while line 1-4 is non-blocking, it is not parallel.
 If we wanted to parallelize the two computations, we could rearrange the code as follows.